jdheyburn/jdheyburn.co.uk/content/posts/who-goes-blogging-3-deployment-methods.md

 > - https://www.atlassian.com/devops
 > - https://www.amazon.co.uk/dp/B07B9F83WM

+**Note**: if you're only interested in how to onboard GitHub Actions then [jump to that section below](#from-travisci-to-github-actions).
+Be wary that some of the content may refer to previous sections.

 # Moving Away From deploy.sh

 There's nothing necessarily wrong with using `deploy.sh` to push our code, however we want to get all the bells and whistles that Continuous Integration can provide to us such as checks to [verify the markdown](https://github.com/DavidAnson/markdownlint) - of which I hope to do a future blog post about.